The Illinois Dog Bite Law and Your Personal Injury Case

 How a Lawyer Can Help You

-If you were injured by a dog, you should first seek medical care, then talk to an experienced lawyer as soon as possible.
+If you have injuries from a dog, you should first seek medical care, then talk to an experienced lawyer as soon as possible.
 A lawyer can help you establish the dog owner’s liability under Illinois Animal Control Act laws.

 A lawyer can also help you overcome the owner’s arguments against liability.
 Some arguments the owner might make include that you provoked the dog or that you were trespassing on the owner’s property.